jon-takagi/reed-cs221-hw8/README.md

 ## Results and other notes
 We found that the output at fifty cities to be very unoptimal.
 A monkey with a marker could likely have done better, but on the other hand, a monkey with a computer could certainly not have done so well, so that's a small comfort.
 To compile everything, just use the make file.
-There were no know bugs that we noticed in our program, but our RNG for random shuffle is currently not highly random.
+There is currently one bug in our files, which is that the shortest.gif was based off an earlier, incorrect reordering which had the coordinate (0,0) accidentally included.
+The image has not been updated since, but otherwise reflects an accurate path.